twoolie/NBT/README.txt

-This is a Named Binary Tag parser based upon the specification by Markus Peerson
+This is a Named Binary Tag parser based upon the specification by Markus Persson.

 From The spec:
   "NBT (Named Binary Tag) is a tag based binary format designed to carry large